 Neighborhood Transit Link Study

-As an initial step in the Study, in March 2022, in collaboration with the BPDA, the AB TMA conducted an online survey seeking input from the community regarding destinations and stops for the Neighborhood Transit Connector.
-After extensive public notification using social media and an extensive list of residents, businesses and stakeholders from the local community, the online survey went live on this web page between March 3 and March 25, 2022.
-Feedback collected from this survey is currently being analyzed.
-Next steps are described below.
+As an initial step in the Study, in March 2022, in collaboration with the BPDA, the AB-TMA conducted an online survey seeking suggestions from the public about destinations and stops for the Neighborhood Transit Link.
+After extensive public notification using social media and a list of residents, businesses and stakeholders garnered through the A-B Mobility Study, the online survey went live from March 3 and March 25, 2022.
+Respondents to the survey suggested over 270 stops and destinations, as shown on this map.

 Based in part on results of the March 2022 online survey, as well as on other data gathered as part of the Transit Link Study (including gaps in existing MBTA bus, subway and commuter rail service in the neighborhood; .25 and .5 mile walking distances around the transit stops; demographic data, such as people and jobs per acre and rates of car ownership; and, the location of pending and recently approved development in the neighborhood), a preliminary network of service routes was developed.

 As of November, 2022, the AB Transit Link Study has drafted recommended consolidated routes for Allston and Brighton.
 These specific new first/last mile transit routes for the neighborhood which are designed in large part to fill in gaps in first and last mile connections to the "T".
 An InfoGraphic summarizing the results of the Transit Link Study may be viewed here.
 A PowerPoint slide presentation elaborating more detailed results of the Transit Link Survey may be viewed here.